Buttermilk: United States

 Cultured buttermilk was first commercially introduced in the United States in the 1920s.
-It was initially consumed among immigrants.
+It was widely used in baking, and as a beverage that became popular among immigrants from Eastern Europe.
 It reached peak annual sales of 517000000 kg in 1960.
 Consumption of buttermilk has declined since then, and annual sales in 2012 reached less than half that number.

 However, condensed buttermilk and dried buttermilk remain common in the food industry.
 Liquid buttermilk is used primarily in the commercial preparation of baked goods and cheese.
 Buttermilk solids are used in ice cream manufacturing, as well as being added to pancake mixes to make buttermilk pancakes.
 Home cooks can use powdered buttermilk to give baked goods a higher rise, add tang to dips, marinades, and rubs without thinning them out, and as a topping for fruits and vegetables.
+A niche use is as a creamer for coffee, which imparts a tang some enjoy.

 Nutrition

-Traditional buttermilk has only trace levels of fat — less than 0.5 percent.
+Traditional buttermilk has only trace levels of fat – less than 0.5 percent.
 Modern commercially produced buttermilk made with whole milk is 88% water, 3% protein, 3% fat, and 5% carbohydrates (see table).
 In a reference amount of 100 g (100 ml), whole buttermilk provides 62 calories of food energy, and is a moderate source of vitamin B_{12} (19% DV) and riboflavin (13% DV, table).